 Shock-absorbing trucks (like double kingpin setups with bushings or dampers) improve turning response while reducing vibration.

 Pneumatic tires (air-filled) or large-diameter airless rubber tires help cushion impacts and improve traction.
-Sizes between 150mm to 200mm (6–8 inches) are ideal for weight support and terrain versatility.
+Sizes between 150mm and 200mm (6–8 inches) are ideal for weight support and terrain versatility.

 Braking Systems and Control Reliability